Like a Zumwalt Class Destroyer meets leftover Blade Runner prop, Tesla’s truck looks like none the world has ever seen before.

-Team Malizia, skippered by Pierre Casiraghi and Boris Herrmann have the great honour and pleasure to sail Greta Thunberg from the UK to New York for the UN Climate Action Summit on Malizia II.
+Team Malizia, skippered by Pierre Casiraghi and Boris Herrmann to sail from UK to New York for the UN Climate Action Summit on Malizia II.
 The journey will start in mid-August.
-Greta chose to sail with Team Malizia as they offered a zero-carbon mode of transport to reach the USA.

 See why the world’s best subway lines are destinations unto themselves